Sewer56/Heroes-Collision-Library/README.md

 // (The exporter will auto calculate override normals, adjacents during generation) GeometryData.Vertices = <Your Vertex List>
 GeometryData.Triangles = <Your Triangle List>

+// You can now generate the collision file with GenerateCollision().
 ```

 ## Generating file and writing to Disk